splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 .. meta::
   :description: Connection planning information and links to the different ways to connect AWS to Splunk Observability Cloud.

-To connect your AWS services to Spulnk Observability Cloud you need:
+To connect your AWS services to Splunk Observability Cloud you need:

-- Administrator privileges in Splunk Observability Cloud and your AWS accounts.
+- Administrator privileges in your Splunk Observability Cloud and your AWS accounts.
 - :ref:`AWS authentication rights <aws-authentication>`.
 You can authenticate either with an :ref:`External ID (recommended) <aws-authentication>` or using a :ref:`security token <aws-authentication-token>`.

 .. _aws-authentication: